unional/typescript-blackbook/pages/07-files-and-projects/code-organization.md

 - searchable by folder names, file names, class names, method names, variable names.
 - locatable from the file and folder structure.
-- referenceable from usage to declaration, and vice versa.
+- can be referenced from usage to declaration, and vice versa.

 Many projects I have seen follows the organization of the framework they use by copying the sample projects from those framework.